My research covers a broad range of topics relating to energy, transport and the environment.

 I am a College Lecturer at Keble College, Oxford, teaching Environmental Geography on the Geography undergraduate course.
 You can find more information on the Keble geography website as well as here and here.
 I am also a fellow of the Emerging Leaders in Environmental and Energy Policy Network (ELEEP).

 Prior to starting my PhD in October 2015, I was responsible for running three European funded grant programmes targeted at reducing CO2 emissions in SMEs through behaviour change and investments in energy efficiency.
-My research builds on this experience by investigating the role of SMEs in the transition to a low carbon economy.
+My research builds on this experience by investigating how SMEs can play an active role in the transition to a low carbon economy.